 Redwood is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Redwood is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Redwood who work in sales jobs (54.78%), community and social services (18.26%), and maintenance occupations (14.78%).

-Overall, Redwood’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Redwood’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Being a small town, Redwood does not have a public transit system used by locals to get to and from work.